davidkun/davidkun.github.io/content/about/_index.md

 - about-me
 ---

-Up until recently, I worked at The [MITRE](https://www.mitre.org) Corporation, an organization that manages several federally funded research and development centers (FFRDCs).
-The team I was part of maintains and evolves a big data platform (primarily aviation data, weather, terrain, etc.), enabling analysts to answer complex questions about the national airspace.

-The platform work mainly involved writing Java and working with Hadoop (plus Avro, Parquet, Spark, Crunch, Kafka, Flink, etc.).
-More recently, we began focusing on cloud migration, intelligent/automated operations, and data observability.
-When I did brief data science/analysis work, I'd use Python and sometimes Clojure.
+I started out as an aerospace engineer (designed and tested autopilot, autoland, and flight guidance control laws) and eventually grew into the software developer role.
+At [MITRE](https://www.mitre.org), I worked on aviation research software (e.g., aircraft trajectory simulation engine, near-real time airport risk detection application, and a big data platform for aviation research).

+Nowadays, I develop software apps in support of the [Spatial Audio](https://www.ceva-ip.com/product/ceva-realspace/) business unit at [Ceva](https://www.ceva-ip.com).
+Over the years, I went from writing (primarily) Python, to Java, and now back to Python.
+I've enjoyed [dabbling with Clojure](https://github.com/davidkun/clojure-exercises) outside of work and would love to one day get paid to write Clojure.

-I'm primarily interested in sustainable development practices, software quality, software testing, and reproducible research.
-The central theme of my work/career has been (and continues to be) a dedication to **continuous improvement**.
+I'm interested in sustainable development practices, team culture, software quality/testing, and reproducible research.
+My overarching focus has been on **continuous improvement**.

 ---

 {{< details title="click to see full resume" open=false >}}
 ### Professional Experience

+**Sr. Software Developer**, Ceva `April 2024--present`

+* Developing a Python application for visualizing and comparing head-related transfer functions (HRTFs).
+Implementing published algorithms (and developing new ones) and visualizing similarity metrics with Bokeh.
+The application is quickly growing to support new Spatial Audio business needs.

 **Engineering Manager**, The MITRE Corporation `Sept 2022--April 2024`

-* Leading the Big Data Engineering team in the Transportation Data Analytics department to operate and evolve our big data platform.
-Managing project allocations, helping with career goals, and mentoring junior developers (code reviews, pair programming).
+* Led the Big Data Engineering team in the Transportation Data Analytics department to operate and evolve our big data platform.
+Managed project allocations, helped with career goals, and mentored junior staff (code reviews, pair programming).
 * Created an automated ops service (Spring Boot) running on an OpenShift cluster (Helm, Kubernetes) for data recovery actions, data gap / schema change alerts, and syncing data/metadata from on-prem (Hadoop, HBase) to AWS (S3, DynamoDB).
 This decreased operating costs, increased data observability.
 * Improved our hiring process (added structured questions and expectations, optimized interview pipeline to reject earlier) and streamlined the onboarding process (created a bootstrapped laptop setup script (Zsh), established a path to first day/week/month expectations for new hires).